yuxiang660/learning-linux/computer_organization_and_design_risc-v_edition/README.md

 * Recognize he generation change in computing from the PC era to the post-PC era.
 * Spread the I/O material throughout the book rather than have it in its own chapter.

+# Computer Abstractions and Technology
+## Key Question
+* What level of cost/performance computers will have in the future?

+## Introduction
+Applications that were economically infeasible suddenly become practical:
+* Computers in automobiles
+* Cell phones
+* Human genome project
+* World Wide Web
+* Search engines